-- The condition of visitor experience assets / facilities improves to 'good' in the next State of Site Assessment. - Improving the drainage and reinforcing the integrity of the ground surface at Butler's Barracks will continue over the life of this plan. - The sally port and powder magazines in Fort Mississauga are repaired and stabilized by 2021 to help preserve the etchings made into the brick fabric of these structures by hundreds of soldiers from the 1880s through the First and Second World Wars. - A viewing platform is installed on Fort Mississauga by 2021 where visitors can experience a breath-taking heritage view of the Lake Ontario shoreline and understand the site's strategic relationship with Old Fort Niagara in New York.
+- The condition of visitor experience assets / facilities improves to 'good' in the next State of Site Assessment. - The sally port and powder magazines in Fort Mississauga are repaired and stabilized by 2021 to help preserve the etchings made into the brick fabric of these structures by hundreds of soldiers from the 1880s through the First and Second World Wars. - A viewing platform is installed on Fort Mississauga by 2021 where visitors can experience a breath-taking heritage view of the Lake Ontario shoreline and understand the site's strategic relationship with Old Fort Niagara in New York. - Visitor transportation options between key sites are explored for feasibility and potential partners by 2023. - Options for water access are reviewed by 2023.